It was a tough game for Rudi Garcia's men but they were able to take the three points and boost their chances of a top-two finish.

 The deadlock was broken shortly afterwards, though, when Doumbia latched onto a defensive error and cut past two defenders before firing home under Mattia Perin.

 A good passing move from Genoa 10 minutes into the second half saw Iago Falque through on goal but the winger's effort was blocked by De Sanctis as the visiting side piled on the pressure.

-Genoa came close to equalising with five minutes left when Juraj Kucka beat De Sanctis to a high ball and diverted it towards goal but it was cleared before it could cross the line.
+Genoa came close to equalizing with five minutes left when Juraj Kucka beat De Sanctis to a high ball and diverted it towards goal but it was cleared before it could cross the line.

-However, the home side were able to put the game to bed in injury time when Florenzi took possession in his own half and burst forward before smashing high past Perin to secure the points.
+However, the home side was able to put the game to bed in injury time when Florenzi took possession in his own half and burst forward before smashing high past Perin to secure the points.